cloudify-cosmo/wagon/README.md

 ..are always welcome.
 We're looking to:

 * Provide the most statistically robust way of identification and installation of Linux compiled Wheels.
-* We would like to support creating `manylinux1` wagons for wheels not created as `manylinux1` by allowing wagon to use auditwheel to `repair` the wheels.
-See [auditwheel](http://github.com/pypa/auditwheel) for additional info.